simpeg-research/heagy-et-al-2020-uxo-seg/README.md

 ```

 ## License
-These notebooks are licensed under the [BSD 3-Clause License](/LICENSE) which allows academic and commercial re-use and adaptation of this work.
+These notebooks are licensed under the [MIT License](/LICENSE) which allows academic and commercial re-use and adaptation of this work.